elf4j/elf4j-provider/README.md

 ### Standard streams output only

 Besides the standard streams (stdout/stderr), it may be trivial for the application logging to support other output channels.
-Yet it's arguably more trivial for the hosting system to redirect/forward standard-streams data to other destinations than the system Console, e.g. log files and/or other central repositories.
-Such log data aggregation - be it as simple as a Linux shell redirect, or as sophisticated as running collector agents of comprehensive monitoring/observability services - is not treated as a concern of the application-level logging.
+Yet it's arguably more trivial for the hosting system to redirect/forward standard-stream data to other destinations than the system Console, e.g. log files and/or other central repositories.
+Such data collecting process - be it as simple as a Linux shell redirect, or as sophisticated as running collector agents of comprehensive observability services - is not considered as a concern of the application-level logging.

 ### Log patterns including JSON